Bank of Russia keeps key rate at 4.25%

 Central bank says will study need for lower rates

-MOSCOW, Oct 23 (Reuters) - Russia's central bank kept its key interest rate at 4.25% on Friday following a weakening in the rouble ahead of the U.S. presidential election, but said a rate cut was still possible in the coming months.
+MOSCOW, Sept 18 (Reuters) - Russia's central bank kept its key interest rate at 4.25% on Friday, putting its monetary easing cycle on hold amid increased risks of fresh sanctions against Moscow, but indicated a rate cut was still possible later this year.

 The decision to keep the rate at a record low RUCBIR=ECI was in line with a Reuters poll that forecast Russia would keep the cost of lending unchanged following a slide in the rouble linked to geopolitical developments.

-"If the situation develops in line with the baseline forecast, the Bank of Russia will consider the necessity of further key rate reduction at its upcoming meetings," the central bank said, repeating what it said after a previous rate meeting in September.
+"If the situation develops in line with the baseline forecast, the Bank of Russia will consider the necessity of further key rate reduction at its upcoming meetings," the central bank said.

 Lower rates support the economy through cheaper lending but can also increase inflation, the central bank's main remit, and make the rouble more vulnerable to external shocks.

 The rouble was at 75.06 against the U.S. dollar after the rate decision RUBUSTN=MCX, the same level as shortly before the announcement.
 Inflation expectations of households and businesses remain elevated, the central bank said, even though annual inflation was close to 3.7% as of Sept.
 14, remaining below the central bank's 4% target.

 Elvira Nabiullina, governor of the central bank, will shed more light on the central bank's forecasts and monetary policy plans at an online news conference at 1200 GMT.

-(Reporting by Andrey Ostroukh, Gabrielle Tétrault-Farber, Elena Fabrichnaya, Polina Devitt; Editing by Andrew Osborn)
+(Reporting by Andrey Ostroukh, Gabrielle Tétrault-Farber, Elena Fabrichnaya, Katya Golubkova; Editing by Mark Trevelyan)